 Find out what you need to know to pursue a career in psychology or medicine

 The Melbourne curriculum

-Get a taste of the Bachelor of Commerce
+Get a taste of the Bachelor of Biomedicine

 Better than a double degree

-Become a professionally accredited lawyer, teacher or engineer by completing an undergraduate degree in arts or commerce followed by the relevant graduate degree.
+Become a professionally accredited physiotherapist, optometrist or dental surgeon by completing an undergraduate degree in biomedicine or science followed by the relevant graduate degree.
 Secure your place in both degrees with a Graduate Degree Package.
 You’ll graduate with a higher level of qualification than a traditional double degree.